 - RULE 1: Exhibitors must claim their property at the close of the Fair.
 Any Anderson Building exhibits (both 4-H and Open Class) not picked up during the release time will forfeit any ribbons, merchant prizes and premium checks.
-4-H livestock will not be released until the conclusion of the Round Robin on Monday, August 12. - RULE 2: Anderson Building exhibits will be released on Tuesday, August 13 from 12:30 p.m.
-2:00 p.m.
+4-H livestock will not be released until the conclusion of the Round Robin on Monday, August 4. - RULE 2: Anderson Building exhibits will be released on Monday, August 4 from 11:30 a.m.
+1:30 p.m.
 Each Open Class exhibitor is responsible for picking up his or her premium check at the Anderson Building during release time.
 4-H Club leaders will pick up all 4-H checks.
 Fair checks will not be mailed.
-The Anderson Building will be closed at 9:00 p.m. on Monday, August 12.
+The Anderson Building will be closed at 9:00 p.m. on Sunday, August 3.
 The Fair Board is not responsible for items not claimed.
 Any items not claimed by Sept.
 1 will be discarded.